What are the protected animal species?

 A protected animal species is a wild species which is the subject of conservation measures.

 A wild animal (or non-domestic animal) is an animal belonging to a species which has not undergone modification by selection on the part of man.
-Any animal not included in the list of domestic animals laid down by ministerial decree is a wild animal.
+Any animal not listed in the pet list fixed by ministerial order is a wild animal.

 In France, protected species are listed by ministerial orders.